[Based on the re-revelation I had on 12-11-15]

 “Jesus answered him, ‘The first of all the commandments is, “Hear, O Israel!
 The Lord our God is one Lord; and you shall love the Lord your God with all your heart, and with all your soul, and with all your mind, and with all your strength:” this is the first commandment.’”
 Mark 12:29-30

 Is that really all God wants of us and all it takes for God to lavish His blessings on us?
 Simply loving God?
 David and Jesus seem to agree.
-That is the main thing God is longing for and searching for, in fact, the very thing He created us for.
+That is the #1 thing God is longing for and searching for, in fact, the specific thing He created us for.
 And most would say that they do love God, but then why aren’t they receiving blessings like David did?
-The crux is loving the Lord with all your heart.
+The crux here is loving the Lord with ALL your heart.

 Who do you know that is actually loving the Lord with all their heart?
 All their heart.
 As in, the love of God is the top priority in every choice they make, the source and goal of every decision, from the time they wake up to the time they go to sleep.
 Living like that would look like how David lived: expressing your intimate, unabashed, uncontainable love for God visibly – in his case with singing and writing and dancing.
 He didn’t care what anyone else thought; people’s opinions were less a concern to him than God’s opinion.
 And his love for God was unshakeable, even in the most overwhelming of times, such as in the midst of war.